Ryan McMahon Player Props: Rockies vs. Reds

-On Monday, Ryan McMahon (.757 slugging percentage in past 10 games, including three home runs) and the Colorado Rockies face the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
+On Tuesday, Ryan McMahon (.467 on-base percentage in past 10 games, 111 points above season-long percentage) and the Colorado Rockies play the Cincinnati Reds, whose starting pitcher will be Ben Lively.
 First pitch is at 7:10 PM ET.

-He hit two homers in his last appearance (going 3-for-4) in his last appearance against the Braves.
+In his previous game he had a one-hit showing (1-for-5) against the Reds.

 Ryan McMahon Game Info & Props vs. the Reds